City of The Dalles, OR

 REPORT A CONCERN

-Removing clogs in your sewer pipes is your responsibility.
+Removing clogs in your sewer pipes is your responsibility and can be costly.

 BY THE NUMBERS

-100 miles of sewer lines are maintained by only 9 certified operators.
-The wastewater treatment plant has only 7 certified operators.
-Help avoid preventable clogs that take them away from other critical tasks.
+City crews are responsible for the operation and maintenance of over 100 miles of sewer lines.
+Please help avoid preventable clogs that take them away from other critical tasks.
 Help us clean up wastewater before it goes into the sewer system.
-Think before you flush.
+Think before you wash.

 • video inspections,